Piddletrenthide: Geography

 Piddletrenthide civil parish covers 5313 acre in the Dorset Downs in central Dorset.
 The parish comprises two distinct settlements: Piddletrenthide village in the valley of the River Piddle, and the smaller Plush in a side valley to the northeast.
 Piddletrenthide village is divided into three tithings: Higher, Middle and Lower.
 The church and manor house are the higher tithing, a group of cottages form the middle, and the third is known as White Lackington, which is a little separate from the other parts and is close to neighbouring Piddlehinton.
 White Lackington is between about 85 and 100 m above sea-level, with the rest of Piddletrenthide village being between about 95 and 115 m and Plush between about 125 and 145 m.

 At the northern end of the village, reached by a footpath from the Poachers Inn, is Morning Well (or Mourning Well), where several springs feed into the River Piddle.
 In his book Portrait of Dorset Ralph Wightman described it as where "springs bubble out of the base of a steep wooded hill into a shady pool....
 It is an enchanted place, raising memories of holy wells and pagan groves."

 Culture, art and media

 Scrumpy and Western artist Trevor Crozier wrote a song entitled "The Piddletrenthide Jug Band" for Dorset folk group The Yetties.

 Piddletrenthide is the hometown of Jem Kellaway, one of the main protagonists in Tracy Chevalier's 18th-century-set novel Burning Bright.

 In the 21st century the tenor John Hudson, formerly a principal with English National Opera, has performed in a series of annual concerts at All Saints parish church, with support provided by other musicians with local connections.

 Notable people

 The BBC Radio broadcaster Ralph Wightman (1901–1971), English lecturer, journalist, author, and radio and television broadcaster, came from here.
 Wightman was the model for Kenneth Williams' country character Arthur Fallowfield and was noted in his radio broadcasts for his fine Dorset accent.

+Classic winning racehorse trainer George Boughey grew up on the family farm in Piddletrenthide.